omnistrate/ctl/mkdocs/docs/omnistrate-ctl_service-plan_describe-version.md

 ## omnistrate-ctl service-plan describe-version

-Describe a service plan version
+Describe a specific version of a Service Plan

 ### Synopsis

-This command helps you describe a service plan version in your service.
+This command helps you get details of a specific version of a Service Plan for your service.
+You can get environment, enabled features, and resource configuration details for the version.

 ```
 omnistrate-ctl service-plan describe-version [service-name] [plan-name] [flags]